 Some personal finance gurus like Dave Ramsey advise you to buy your personal residence and pay it off as fast as you can.
-In fact, Ramsey wants you to get a 15-year mortgage, live below your means, pay off all your debt and then you will achieve financial peace.
+In fact, Ramsey wants you to get a 15-year mortgage, live below your means, pay off all your debt.

 Ramsey has valid points though.
 If you have extra money each month and are trying to decide between paying off your mortgage and buying a new expensive car, please pay your mortgage.

 But if the decision is between paying off your mortgage and investing your money in the stock market or in a new investment property, I would disagree with Ramsey and tell you to invest first.

 No one can retire on paying off a mortgage alone — you need to create monthly retirement income to replace your current job income.
 Try not paying your property taxes and see who really owns your paid off house.